Fire crews extinguish electrical fire at Wichita State University

 WICHITA, Kan.
-(KSNW) – The Wichita Fire Department (WFD) says crews extinguished an electrical fire Wednesday afternoon at Wichita State University.
+(KSNW) – The Wichita Fire Department says crews extinguished an electrical fire Wednesday at Wichita State University.
 The call came in just after 7 p.m.

 According to Wichita Fire Captain Nicholas Woods, crews found smoke on every floor of a campus building.

-Wood says everyone that was inside the building self-evacuated by the time firefighters arrived at the scene.
+Wood says everyone that was inside the building evacuated by the time firefighters arrived at the scene.
 No injuries were reported.

 Damage is limited to the elevator room on the roof, according to WFD.